 The work of M. Scarpa did not induce Dr. Sæmmerring† to change his opinion, nor prevent Bichat from denying that the nervous power has any share in the motions of the heart.‡ This last writer maintains the existence of an animal and organic life, distinct from each other, and of a nervous system for each of these lives.
-The system of the ganglions, which he regards in the same point of view with the authors above quoted, as small brains, belong to the organic life, and the cerebral system to the animal life.§ To be consistent with himself, Bichat should have admitted, like M. Prochaska, that the heart, the centre of organic life,
+The system of the ganglions, which he regards in the same point of view with the authors above quoted, as small brains, belong to the organic life, and the cerebral system to the animal life.§ To be consistent

-Ibid, § 20.
+^{} Ibid, § 20.

-† Th.
+[†] Th.
 Sæmmerring de corporis humani fabrica.
-Trajecti ad Mænum, 1796.
-Tom.
+Trajecti ad Mænum, 1796, Tom.
 III. p.
 30, 43, 46, 50, et ibid, 1800, Tom.
 V. p.
 43.

-‡ Bichat.
+[‡] Bichat.
 Recherch.
 Phys. sur la vie et la mort.
 Paris, 1800, Part II.
 Art.
 11, § 1.

-§ Ibid, Part I. Art.
+[§] Ibid, Part I. Art.
 6, § 4.
 Ibid, Art.
 1, § 2.

-derives from the ganglions the principle of its motions; but he has not done so.
-It is chiefly the galvanic experiments which has brought him into this inconsistency, because he had attempted in vain to produce contractions in the heart by galvanising the cardiac nerves; experiments on which M. Scemmerring and Behrends had also endeavoured to support their opinion.- These experiments may always succeed, as one of us found in 1797, and three years before was found by Mr. Fowler.†
+with himself, Bichat should have admitted, like M. Prochaska, that the heart, the centre of organic life, derives from the ganglions the principle of its motions; but he has not done so.
+It is chiefly the galvanic experiments which has brought him into this inconsistency, because he had attempted in vain to produce contractions in the heart by galvanising the cardiac nerves; experiments on which M. Sæmmerring and Behrends had also endeavoured to support their opinion.
+These experiments may always succeed, as one of us found in 1797, and three years before was found by Mr. Fowler.†

-Such is a short but faithful account of the principal systems, by means of which authors have since the discovery of the circulation of the blood to this day, attempted to explain the motions of the heart.
-On taking a general view of them we remark, that in all those invented before Haller,[‡] the nervous power is considered, in one way or other, as one of the conditions essential to the production of the motions of the heart; and it is always and only in the brain that they place the seat of it.
-The cardiac nerves, therefore, had a determined
+Such is a short but faithful account of the principal systems, by means of which authors have, since the discovery of the circulation of the blood to this day, attempted to explain the motions of the heart.
+On taking a general view of them we remark, that in all those invented before Haller, ‡ the nervous power is considered, in one way or other, as one of the conditions essential to the production of

-M. de Humboldt.
+^{} M. de Humboldt.
 Experiences sur l'irritation de la fibre nerveuse et musculaire, publiées en 1797, et traduites en Français deux ans apres, Tom.
 I. Chap.
 9.

-† Experiments on Animal Electricity, by Richard Fowler, 1794.
+[†] Experiments on Animal Electricity, by Richard Fowler, 1797.